savannahestridge/unaccompanied_tableau_analysis/README.md

 <br>

 Regional differences also reveal important patterns.
 Minors from **Africa** experienced the longest average detention time at **74.8** days, followed by Asia at **53.3** days, while those from the Caribbean and South America had the shortest stays, at **22.6** days and **24.5** days, respectively.
 Central America, the primary region of origin, averaged **37.0 days**, while other regions such as **North America**, **Europe**, and the **Middle East** had averages closer to the median.
-These disparities may reflect differences in case complexity or regional policies, but it is important to consider the large differences in arrival numbers when interpreting these trends.
+These disparities may reflect differences in case complexity or regional policies, but it is important to consider the large differences in arrival numbers when interpreting these trends[^1].

 **Key takeaways:**